Business loan statistics

 Bottom line

-We’re living in time when businesses are booming — and the business loans numbers show it.
-Fewer businesses felt like they had to take out a loan in 2017 than in the past, with the most common reason for borrowing was to expand.
-Working capital is still a necessity for some industries, however, especially those that rely on clients.
+We’re living in a time when businesses have had to rely on loans and grants more than ever before — and the business loans numbers show it.
+More businesses felt like they had to take out a loan just to stay afloat in 2020 than in the past, with the most common reason for borrowing being to cover operating expenses including wages and rent.

 Want to learn more about business financing?
 Check out our guide to business loans to find out how it all works.